balancer/code-review/rate-providers/cdcEthRateProvider.md

     - upgradeable component: `LiquidETHV1` ([ethereum:0xfe18aE03741a5b84e39C295Ac9C856eD7991C38e](https://etherscan.io/address/0xfe18ae03741a5b84e39c295ac9c856ed7991c38e#readProxyContract))
     - admin address: [ethereum:0x328a6715c5C0b4bc2b35FA2320b45605aB7b18bc](https://etherscan.io/address/0x328a6715c5c0b4bc2b35fa2320b45605ab7b18bc)
     - admin type: EOA
+    - comment:
+        - Q: Could they confirm if this EOA is allowed to upgrade cdcETH? https://etherscan.io/address/0x328a6715c5c0b4bc2b35fa2320b45605ab7b18bc
+        - A: Yes, this EOA can upgrade the contract.
+        EOA is using MPC hence externally it can't be seen as controlled by multiple parties.
+We use institutional grade MPC wallet solution and we view this as more secure than multisig

 ### Oracles
 - [x] Price data is provided by an off-chain source (e.g., a Chainlink oracle, a multisig, or a network of nodes).